meiyuw/Bridges2-dist-DL-examples/Tensorflow/README.md

 For Imagenet-mini, it can be download from this [website](https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000).

-If the flag `-imagenet` is not set (default), it will generate mock images with random pixels.
+If the flag `-imagenet` is not set (default), it will generate dummy images with random pixels.

 ## Usage
 ```bash